Adhi Kot (meteorite)

-Adhi Kot is a meteorite that fell on 1 May 1919 in the Punjab region, now in Pakistan.
-The meteorite is named after the Adhi Kot village in whose area it fell at at 12PM, 15 mi north of station Nurpur, Shahpur District (the area was part of the old Shahpur District during British Rule).
+Adhi Kot is a meteorite that fell on 1 May 1919 in the Punjab region, located in now Pakistan.
+The meteorite is named after the Adhi Kot village in whose area it fell at at 12 pm, 15 mi north of station Nurpur, Shahpur District (the area was part of the old Shahpur District during British Rule).
 It was classified as an enstatite chondrite type EH4.